aquachain/aquachain/README.md

 ## RESOURCES

 On some platforms, such as OpenBSD, the login class capabilities must be increased before synchronizing the chain.
-The error will be an "Out of Memory" crash, while the machine has plenty of RAM. (see `man login.conf`)
+Forgetting to do this will likely crash ("Out of Memory") while the machine has plenty of unused RAM. (see `man login.conf`)

 ## RPC SERVER